34 years ago - Ted Kord is born.

 We've made Ted one of the longest-serving members of the Justice League.
 In a lot of ways, he's perhaps the heart of the team as much as Martian Manhunter; he believes in the team and everything it stands for.
 We even made him the person responsible for the idea of what the League becomes.
 Even if this happens after his death, it actually really works as a way to honor him and see to it that he's always remembered by the team he helped define.

 The Legacy of Blue Beetle

-All that said... we are building an ongoing timeline, and that allows us to make changes over time and allows characters to be everything they need to be, but also for the world to change.
+All that said... we are building an ongoing timeline, and that allows us to make changes over time.
+Our characters can be everything they need to be, while still allowing the world to change.
 Ted Kord can meet his end and pass on the mantle of the Blue Beetle, but that doesn't mean that his time as a hero was any less valid.
 He can be the bright, wonderful character he has always been.

 Also...
 We've taken this idea just a tiny bit further.
 His time with the Justice League ended when the team was defeated by White Martians, necessitating the creation of the Watchtower.
 When the League is rebuilt in the Hall of Justice, it makes so much sense that this is all to honor Ted and his vision for what the Justice League should be.